jhosephic93/K8s/13.Volumes/README.md

     kubectl exec -ti nginx-pod-secret -- env
     ```

-2. Dinamica: Recuperar los otros dos valores (key y token).
+2. Dynamic: Recover the other two values (key and token).

-3. Limpiar cluster:
+3. Clean cluster:

     ```console
     kubectl delete all --all